 Yes, prior awardees are eligible to apply.
-If your pilot award ended between 4/1/2020 and 3/31/2022, you will be required to provide a brief progress update.
+If your pilot award ended in the last two years, you will be required to provide a brief progress update.
 The report will be evaluated to determine the progress/stewardship of the previous SCTR award.